Gozala/workspace/pages/↪️ Deny access to bad IPFS content.md

 	- How do we came to that conclusion (E.g. google malware detection, GDPR take down request)
 - Doing this turns IPFS gateway into [[user agent]] trying to protect user as opposed to be portrayed as accomplice of the attack.
 In fact gateways could lean further into [[user agent]] role and proactively flag **unverified content** and maybe even provide toggle to a user to set the comfort level
 	- How aggressive it should be in terms of flagging content
-	- Allow subscribing to user desired
+	- Allow subscribing to user desired [[denylists]] (although doing that may prove a lot more challenging on server than on client end, but perhaps service workers can help with that)
+- Every time idea of enhancing